modxorg/Docs/en/getting-started/maintenance/securing-modx.md

 If you’re unsure about how to isntall an SSL certificate and always force serving over HTTPS, contact your hosting provider.

 ## Monitoring your Site and Server

 Once you’ve locked down your site and server, you’ll benefit from regular monitoring of it.
 There are some free services available.
 The best ones will monitor specific files and report any changes made to them.
 If your index.php suddenly changed, then that might indicate that somebody maliciously modified it.

+### Passwords and Logins

+Choose long, randomly generated passwords and update them regularly.
+Longer passwords are usually more mathematically complex than shorter passwords, even if your passwords use special characters.
+[Salting](http://en.wikipedia.org/wiki/Salt_(cryptography)) your passwords with a easily-remembered phrase to increase the password length is a good technique to reduce the odds of a brute-force attack succeeding.
+Again, you **MUST** store your passwords securely, in some sort of encrypted format.
+It’s far better to write your passwords in a notebook that you keep in a locked filing cabinet than it is to keep them in a plaintext file on your computer.

+Very important: **never use the same password twice.** Frequently hacks succeed because one service is compromised and the password deciphered, and a user has ignorantly or lazily used the same password for other sites or services. **DO NOT BE LAZY!!!**

+### Your Computer

+Using any version of Windows prior to Windows Vista is almost a death-wish.
+Hardening older Windows systems is a herculean effort and unless you are _extremely_ skilled and vigilant, your pre-Vista computer will likely contain severe security holes.

+But don’t be fooled: _ANY_ operating system can be hacked.
+Don’t think you’re impervious if you’re on a Mac or Linux.
+Run as a user with limited permissions and keep your system patched and run dynamic intrusion detection software to protect you from key-loggers or screen-capture viruses.
+Never save your passwords or other login info as plain text, use secure software like your Browser’s or a third-party Password Manager to store your passwords.

+NEVER use a public computer: for all you know, that computer is logging everything, including every username and password, you type.

+### Your Connection

+Assume that someone is monitoring what you do any time you’re connected to a public wifi network.

+If possible, use _only_ wired connections (no Wifi).
+Never use public Wifi, and never use a wireless connection that uses anything less than [WPA2](http://en.wikipedia.org/wiki/Wpa2#WPA2) encryption.
+It’s far too easy to intercept packets as they travel across a router.
+With only modest hacking skills, someone can read your usernames and passwords as they beam around the coffeeshop.

+### Keep it Clean

+Delete anything unnecessary from your site.
+Delete any unused images or javascript files.
+Especially bad are any lingering PHP scripts or god-forbid, any backups or zip files inside of your document root.
+Think of your site as a sinking airship: if you don’t need it, throw it out before you crash and burn.
+If you’re not using a particular Plugin, Snippet, or Template, for example, then delete its files from your server.
+Just because it’s not activated doesn’t mean it can’t be exploited!

+### Social Engineering

+Many hacks involve some plain old trickery: someone calling or emailing you and asking for information under false pretexts.
+Don’t be fooled!
+Are you SURE it’s your client asking you for their password?
+Or is it someone who got into their email account?
+For a good read, check out Kevin Mitnick’s [Ghost in the Wires](http://www.amazon.com/Ghost-Wires-Adventures-Worlds-Wanted/dp/0316037702): he was able to get the source code from many LARGE companies merely by placing believable phone-calls to the right person.

 Securing a website is a continuous and constant requirement today.
 Be vigilant, review the considerations above, lock down MODX, and always keep up with updates to both MODX and your server.